This month we're featuring our talented Game Development and Design and Unreal Engine Technical Assistants Oliver Rotter and Heinrich Bisschoff.

 Want to join an inspiring and supportive community of creators?

 One of the benefits of studying at CG Spectrum is becoming part of a vibrant and supportive community of peers and mentors who are actively working in the film and games industry.
 Our unique online community offers an abundance of additional value through regular webinars, career development sessions, networking opportunities, weekly challenges and so much more!
-Explore game development courses and we look forward to welcoming you to the CGS community.
+Explore our game development courses and we look forward to welcoming you to the CGS community.